edeliu1/my-project/README.md

 # My project
-This is my project for Smart City Fushe Kosova.
+This is my project for Smart City Fushe Kosova!